alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 - Accepted values check on event_type
 - Duration not negative
 - Unique check on user_id, episode_id, event_type, timestamp
-- Row count matches raw_events_validated row count where validation_errors is empty
+- Row count matches validated_events row count where validation_errors is empty

 ### Silver: Reference Data
 Two tables to hold the reference data for users and episodes.
 We assume it has been exported from normalised tables in an RDBMS, and therefore is already "clean" (integrity-checked and complete).